MelissaToure/CF_INSTACART/README.md

 > What are the busiest days of the week and hours of the day ?
 > Are there particular times of the day when people spend the most money ?

-- Objectif :  Schedule ads at times when there are fewer orders.
-Inform the type of products they advertise at these times.-
+_Objectif :  Schedule ads at times when there are fewer orders.
+Inform the type of products they advertise at these times._

 + Marketing and sales request :